 The 24-hour urine protein test consists of multiple samples of urine taken over a 24-hour period.
 It’s different from a protein-to-creatinine ratio test, which uses just one sample of urine.
 The 24-hour urine protein test may be given as a follow-up to a positive protein-to-creatinine ratio test.

 The test does not require anything other than normal urination.
 There are no risks involved.

-The test may be performed at home or while you are staying at the hospital.
-Generally, you will be given one or more containers to collect and store your urine over a 24-hour time period.
+The test may be performed at home or in the hospital.
+Generally, you’ll be given one or more containers to collect and store your urine over a 24-hour period.

-Usually, you will start in the morning.
+Usually, you’ll start in the morning.
 You won’t save the urine during that first trip to the bathroom.
 Instead, flush and begin keeping track of time.
 You will collect the rest of your urine for the next 24 hours.

-Save your urine from the 24-hour time period, storing it in a cool environment.
-It can be kept cool in the refrigerator or on ice in a cooler.
+Store your urine from the 24-hour time period in a cool environment.
+It can be kept in the refrigerator or on ice in a cooler.

 Label the container with your name, date, and time of collection.
 After 24 hours of urine collection, the samples must be taken to a lab for analysis.
-If you are at home, your healthcare provider will tell you how to transport the urine.
+If you’re at home, your healthcare provider will tell you how to transport the urine.